Introduction to Mathematical Logic and its Principles

 • : equivalence, which shows that two propositions are true or false under the same conditions

-These operators allow forming new statements, or predicates, from simple propositions.
+These operators allow the formation of new statements, or predicates, from simple propositions.

-In mathematical logic, three main types of reasoning are generally distinguished, each with its own characteristics:
+In mathematical logic, three main types of reasoning are generally distinguished, each having its own characteristics:

 • Formal logic: this focuses on the formal structure of arguments and their validity.